Militants deny link to Pakistani doctor in bin Laden case

 "He is a traitor, an enemy of Islam, a greedy blackmailer."

-The comments are likely to raise new questions about Afridi's case, which has come to symbolize the strains in the alliance between Pakistan and the United States.
-U.S. officials hail Afridi as a hero who helped the CIA track down bin Laden.
+The comments are likely to raise new questions about Afridi's case, which has come to symbolise the strains in the alliance between Pakistan and the United States.

-The al Qaeda chief was killed by U.S. Navy SEALs in a raid in the Pakistani garrison town of Abbottabad in May last year.

-Pakistani officials describe bin Laden's long presence in Abbottabad as a security lapse and reject suggestion that members of the military or intelligence services were complicit in hiding him there
+Pakistani officials describe bin Laden's long presence in the garrison town of Abbottabad as a security lapse and reject suggestions that members of the military or intelligence services were complicit in hiding him there.

 Failure to do so could hurt President Barack Obama's re-election bid.
-The United States and Pakistan are deadlocked in talks over re-opening supply routes through Pakistan to NATO troops in Afghanistan - closed by Islamabad after a NATO cross-border air attack killed 24 Pakistani soldiers last year.
+The United States and Pakistan are deadlocked in negotiations over re-opening supply routes through Pakistan to NATO troops in landlocked Afghanistan.

+Pakistan shut the routes after a NATO cross-border air attack killed 24 Pakistani soldiers six months ago.

-In Washington, government sources said the United States was making strenuous efforts to win Afridi's release from jail.
+In Washington, government sources said the United States is making strenuous efforts to win Afridi's release from jail.

+While the judgment released on Wednesday said there was evidence that Afridi "has been shown acting with other foreign intelligence agencies", it said the court in Khyber had no jurisdiction to act on that.

+It recommended that the evidence may be produced before an appropriate court for further proceedings.

 LED BY FORMER BUS DRIVER

-Citing intelligence reports, the court document states that Afridi was "in league" with LI, providing it with funding and medical treatment for its leaders.
-It noted his "love" for the group's leader, Mangal Bagh, a former bus driver turned warlord.

-LI is a relatively small militant group based in Khyber, one of seven ethnic Pashtun tribal districts along the border that have never come under full government control.
+LI is a relatively small militant group based in Khyber, one of seven ethnic Pashtun tribal districts along the porous border with Afghanistan that have never come under full government control.

 LI had several bloody clashes with the al-Qaeda linked Pakistani Taliban, seen as the biggest security threat to Pakistan, one of the most unstable countries in the world.

-Former and current Pakistani security and intelligence officials say Afridi was a poorly qualified doctor.
+Former and current Pakistani security and intelligence officials say Afridi was a poorly qualified doctor who performed unauthorised surgeries.
+LI made similar accusations.

-LI, which made similar accusations, could be attacked by other militant organizations if it is seen as having cooperated with Afridi, who is in his late 40s.
+The group could be attacked by other militant organisations if it is seen as having cooperated with Afridi.

 "We punished him three years ago after people complained about him.
 He conducted improper surgeries, sold poor quality medicines and blackmailed people," said Rasheed.